What is Blockchain Technology? A Complete Guide

 How Does Blockchain Technology Work?

-A blockchain consists of three main elements, namely:
+A blockchain consists of six main elements, namely:

 What are the Advantages of Blockchain Technology?